Same-sex marriage in North Carolina: Codification in state statutes

-On May 7, 2019, a bill to codify property laws such as tenancy by the entirety, on the recommendations of the North Carolina Bar Association, was introduced to the General Assembly.
-The bill would define "spouses" as "two individuals then legally married to each other" and replace the term "husband and wife" with "spouses".
+On May 7, 2019, a bill to define "spouses" as "two individuals then legally married to each other" and replace the term "husband and wife" with "spouses" in statutes concerning tenancy by the entirety, on the recommendations of the North Carolina Bar Association, was introduced to the General Assembly.
 It passed the House on June 16, 2020, and the Senate on June 18 by 47 votes to 0.
 It was signed into law by Governor Roy Cooper on June 30, 2020, and went into effect that same day.
 On May 5, 2023, legislation to make technical corrections to the statutes concerning alimony and distribution of marital and divisible property in divorce proceedings, replacing the term "husband or wife" with "one or both spouses", passed the Senate by a vote of 50–0.
 However, the bill died in a House committee.

 Religious exemption for magistrates

-When the decision in General Synod took effect, state officials announced that judges were required to preside at marriage ceremonies for same-sex couples just as they would at those of different-sex couples and that a judge could not claim an exemption on religious grounds.
+When the decision in General Synod of the United Church of Christ took effect, state officials announced that judges were required to preside at marriage ceremonies of same-sex couples just as they would at those of different-sex couples and that a judge could not claim an exemption on religious grounds.
 By early November, six judges had resigned citing religious objections.
 A group of Republican legislators led by Senate President Phil Berger announced plans to sponsor legislation creating a religious exemption for state magistrates who object to participating at same-sex weddings on religious grounds.
 Such legislation passed the General Assembly in May 2015, though was vetoed by Governor McCrory.
 On June 3, 2015, the Senate successfully overrode McCrory's veto by a vote of 32–16, reaching the three-fifths majority needed for overriding a veto in the Senate.
 An override vote was held in the House of Representatives on June 11, 2015, achieving the three-fifths majority required by a margin of 69–41.
-As a result, the measure became law in North Carolina, which was just the second state after Utah to allow for this sort of religious exemption for state magistrates.
+As a result, the measure became law, making North Carolina the second state after Utah to allow for this sort of religious exemption for state magistrates.

 A lawsuit arguing that the exemption was unconstitutional was filed in federal court on December 9, 2015.
 On June 28, 2017, a three-judge panel of the Fourth Circuit, composed of J. Harvie Wilkinson III, Barbara Milano Keenan and Stephanie Thacker, dismissed the lawsuit because the couples who brought the suit lacked standing as none of them had been turned down by a state magistrate.
 At the time the lawsuit was filed, roughly 5 percent of magistrates were refusing to marry same-sex couples for religious reasons.
 This included every magistrate in McDowell County.